-We took Sara and Toby on a walk around the second floor of City Hall and took some candid shots of them.
-The photograph below-left was actually taken from the 3rd floor looking down.
-We then took the romantic photo on the right using the south facing window light on the second floor of San Francisco City Hall.
+We escorted Sara and Toby on a walk around the second floor of SF City Hall and took some candid shots of them.
+The photograph below-left in the above Gallery was actually taken from the 3rd floor looking down.
+We then captured the romantic photo on the right using the south facing window light on the second floor of San Francisco City Hall.
 Some of the best photos are unplanned and just happen.
 We try to put our couples in the best possible position to make this occur and then get ready with our cameras.
-We want to be creative, but at the same time make it fun for the couple without over posing them.
-Taking too much time setting up each photo can take away from the spontaneity of the event.
+We want to be creative, but at the same time make it fun for the couple without over-posing them.
+Taking too much time setting up each photo can take away from the spontaneity of the event and resulting images.
 Creativity is not just about composing a great and unique image.
-It actually has just as much to do with the creative way a Wedding Photographer handles the couple.
-You get the most out of them by making them laugh and keeping the photo session upbeat!
-I really feel that the photographers approach to the shoot has everything to do with the final result.
-We can talk about posing, lighting and backgrounds forever and of course it is all very important.
-However, if the couple is unhappy or not fully engaged during the city hall photo shoot, the results will suffer.
-To me, the most important thing a SF city hall wedding photographer can do is to make this happen through encouragement and humor.
-Whatever it takes!
+It actually has just as much to do with the unique way a wedding photographer handles the couple.
+You get the most out of the bride and groom by keeping the photo session upbeat!
+A little laughter doesn't hurt either.

 I really feel that the photographer's approach to the photo session has everything to do with the final result.
 We can talk about posing, lighting, and backgrounds forever and of course it is all very important.
 However, if the couple is unhappy or not fully engaged during the city hall photo shoot, the results will suffer.
 To me, the most important thing a SF city hall wedding photographer can do is to make this happen through encouragement and humor.
 Taking a positive approach works best.
 Whatever it takes!